 For the past 21 years, both public and investor-owned utilities in the Northwest have funded the alliance.
 Although the details have varied slightly over this time, the basic approach has been proportional funding based on each participant’s share of the overall regional power system.
 The philosophy behind this approach is that all the utilities receive long-term benefits—both from local energy savings and from the regional benefit of reduced demand on the regional power system.

 In addition to the base funding provided by NEEA’s funders, there may be additional activities or opportunities to advance the alliance’s purpose that emerge throughout the course of the business plan from other sources of funding.
-NEEA has established business processes to segregate and account for additional funding and will ensure additional funding opportunities are reviewed by the Board through NEEA’s New Strategic Opportunities Screening and Review Guidelines.
+NEEA has established business processes to segregate and account for additional funding and will ensure additional, special projects are reviewed by the Board through NEEA’s New Strategic Opportunities Screening and Review Guidelines.

 This business plan outlines a five-year budget broken out by strategies outlined in NEEA’s 2020-2024 Strategic Plan.
 The proportion of funding attributed to each year will be reviewed and approved as part of NEEA’s annual operations planning process.
+A sample budget for the first year of the cycle-year 20200-is provided.

-Figure 16: Total 5-Year Budget by Primary Strategy ($ Thousands)
+Figure 17: Total 5-Year Budget by Primary Strategy ($ Thousands)